Manley12/Articles/whatiscss.md

 The current official version of CSS 3.
 This version split CSS into modules, which have been allowed to level independently, allowing some modules to progress to level 4 ([A Word About CSS4](https://www.xanthir.com/b4Ko0)).

 ### How CSS Works
 CSS is interpreted by the browser and applied to the HTML that calls it.
 Within the stylesheet, developers assigns styles to select sections of the HTML document.
-What about the cascading?
-This is how all elements within the select section are assigned to the same style, unless another CSS section overrides it.
 For example, if we took the first paragraph in a website, likely denoted by the HTML
 ```HTML
 <p class="firstParagraph">This is the first paragraph</p>
 ```